-I had not been able to find out anything about these radios, until I came across the website of Jim Beacon who has one of these radios which has been modified to include a fixed resistor instead of the barretter and a silicon diode instead of the metal rectifier, see: http://www.g1jbg.co.uk/dom28.htm this page also has a picture of an advert for this set dated 1946 and a link to yet another owner of one of the little sets.
+I had not been able to find out anything about these radios, until I came across the website of Jim Beacon who has one of these radios which has been modified to include a fixed resistor instead of the barretter and a silicon diode instead of the metal rectifier.
+His page (no longer available) also had a picture of an advert for this set dated 1946 and a link to yet another owner of one of the little sets.

 How much is it worth?

 see that one of the little radios was sold for £63 on Ebay in November

 2014 and that it wasn't even in working order!